GrieferAtWork/KOSmk2/README.md

 Like everything, this is another <b>one-person project</b>, with development (of this rendition) having started on <b>5.7.2017</b>.

-Chaos|KOS - Even more chaotic that last time.
+Chaos|KOS - Even more chaotic than last time.

 ## Features ##
  - i486+ (Yes.
 Your machine can't be older than time itself...)